What Is Technical SEO?

 And here’s our homepage in Spanish:

-Each of these versions uses hreflang tags to tell Google about the page’s language and geographical targeting.
+Each of our different versions uses hreflang tags to tell Google who the intended audience is.

 This tag is reasonably simple to implement.

 Just add the appropriate hreflang tags in the <head> section of all versions of the page.